 Pennsylvania Supreme Court rules against victims' rights measure voters supported

-Pennsylvania's highest court on Tuesday hammered a final nail into the coffin of a proposed victims' rights constitutional amendment that state voters supported by a large margin more than two years ago but has never gone into effect.
+Pennsylvania's highest court on Tuesday hammered a final nail into the coffin of a proposed victims' rights constitutional amendment that has never gone into effect, even though state voters supported it by a large margin in a referendum more than two years ago.

 The amendment would have spelled out 15 rights for victims, including notification about cases and a right to attend and weigh in during plea hearings, sentencings and parole proceedings.
 It also would have addressed how victims can recover property and given them an ability to reject defense subpoenas.